What is an Interview Session for a German Student Visa?

 - Which was your grade point average (GPA) received at the end of such studies?

-Answer: Tell them which your latest GPA grading you have reached by the end of your latest studies, by offering the supporting documentation such as your latest degree awarding certificate.
+Answer: Tell them which latest GPA grading you have reached by the end of your latest studies, by offering supporting documentation such as your latest degree-awarding certificate.